Author: Ron Graham

 ¶48And Jesus said to the woman, 'Your sins are forgiven.'
 49Then those who were at table with him began to say among themselves, 'Who is this, who even forgives sins?'
 50And Jesus said to the woman, 'Your faith has saved you; go in peace.'”
 (Luke 7:36-50).

-Luke 7:36-40 show the background to this parable.
+Luke 7:36-40 shows the background to this parable.
 Simon the Pharisee has a problem with the way a woman "sinner" is treating Jesus and his acceptance of her.
 She was kissing his feet, wiping them with her hair and her tears, and she was anointing them with perfume.
 Simon could not see the lovliness of this act.
 He could see only the sins she had committed, and he could only despise her.

-Luke 7:41-42 record the simple and short parable which Jesus told to Simon.
+Luke 7:41-42 records the simple and short parable which Jesus told to Simon.
 Two men owed money to a moneylender.
 One owed fifty denarii (fifty day's wages), and the other owed ten times as much.
 Both were forgiven their debts by a compassionate moneylender.
 The moneylender in this parable represents God, and the two debtors represent sinners.

-Luke 7:43-44 show the meaning of the parable.
+Luke 7:43-44 shows the meaning of the parable.
 Simon was asked to choose which of the debtors he thought would love the moneylender more.
 Not a difficult question.
 "I suppose," Simon said, "it would be the one whom he forgave more".

 Dead right Simon, and obviously Jesus is suggesting that this "sinner" woman will love God more than you because she has more sins to forgive than you do.
 Of course, Jesus is describing you through your own eyes, Simon.
 You think that you have little sin.
 If you would see yourself as God sees you, then you would know that you also have much to be forgiven of, and when you found forgiveness, you would love God much more than you do now.
 You would be like this woman.

-Luke 7:45-50 record what Jesus went on to say to Simon and the woman.
+Luke 7:45-50 records what Jesus went on to say to Simon and the woman.
 Jesus was hard on Simon, but perfectly fair.
 Simon had shown no love for Jesus, and even fell short of courtesy.
 The woman, the sinner, had shown great love and faith, and the Lord commended her and showed her mercy.

 ¶“9Jesus also told a parable to some who trusted in themselves that they were righteous, and treated others with contempt.